Pelochus/pelochus-homelab/software/README.md

 ## PiVPN
 Exactly the same as Pi-Hole, very similar installation and way of backing up/restoring backups.
 Uses either OpenVPN or Wireguard port, depending on what user selected as VPN protocol **(1194/UDP 443/TCP for OpenVPN, 51820 for WireGuard)**

+## Samba + SFTP
+Very simple NAS-like setup.
+SFTP is automatically working since using OpenSSH (**uses SSH port, 22**).
+Samba is completely installed and configured in script, but needs minimal user interaction (folder name, username and password)

 ## Netdata
 Very lightweight way of monitoring the server, has connection to cloud for easily and securely connecting remotely to Netdata.
 May need compiling depending on architecture used. **Uses port 19999**

+# Media and Downloads
 ## qBittorrent
 Installed qbittorrent-nox, edition without GUI but with webUI.
 See this [guide](https://github.com/qbittorrent/qBittorrent/wiki/Running-qBittorrent-without-X-server-(WebUI-only,-systemd-service-set-up,-Ubuntu-15.04-or-newer)) for extra information in runnning and configuring the daemon. **Uses port 8080**

-## Samba + SFTP
-Very simple NAS-like setup.
-SFTP is automatically working since using OpenSSH (**uses SSH port, 22**).
-Samba is completely installed and configured in script, but needs minimal user interaction (folder name, username and password)

 ## Jellyfin
 Alternative to Plex, but completely FOSS.
 Installation commands are from the following [guide](https://jellyfin.org/docs/general/installation/linux/#ubuntu-repository)

 Compatible codecs listed [here](https://en.wikipedia.org/wiki/Comparison_of_video_container_formats).
 Essentially, use Chrome, Edge or native OS client.

-**TODO** Maybe add Jellyfin configuration / recommended settings here?.
-Do once installed, configured and tested various options to see performance.
+**TODO** Add Jellyfin configuration / recommended settings here

 Has clients in these [platforms](https://jellyfin.org/downloads/clients/). **Uses the following ports:**
 - 8096/tcp is used by default for HTTP traffic (In other words, default webUI port)